zodajam/zodaCSS/README.md

-# zodaCSS - CSS framework for styling and coloring
+# zodaCSS - CSS framework design for simplicity
-As the title suggests, this is a CSS framework intended on styling and coloring your website in an efficient way.
+As the title suggests, this is a CSS framework focused on simplicity, but still, it's a powerful framework.

 ## Why use zodaCSS?
 * Free and Open Source